Aksharpatel06/adv_flutter_ch2/README.md

 ## Time Picker

 A widget to select a specific time, often used for alarms or setting appointment times.
-Flutter provides 'showTimePicker' to display a time picker dialog.
+Flutter provides `showTimePicker` to display a time picker dialog.

 Features :